notthetup/blog/_posts/2011-07-31-its-all-about-the-energy.md

 ---
-title: It's all about the Energy..
+title: It's all about the Energy
 categories:
  - Acoustics
  - Audio
  - Tech